prisae/dashof/README.md

    page.
 Otherwise, you have to adjust the `page.html` template.
    But then, you might want to do the contact form completely different anyway.

-6. For the inclusion of IPython notebooks, you need my modified [`liquid_tags`](https://github.com/prisae/pelican-plugins/blob/master/liquid_tags/notebook.py) plugin for pelican, and provide the required parameters (I also use the `neighbors` plugin in the article-template):
+6. For the inclusion of IPython notebooks, you need my modified version of the [`liquid_tags`](https://github.com/prisae/pelican-plugins/blob/master/liquid_tags/notebook.py) plugin for pelican, and provide the required parameters (I also use the `neighbors` plugin in the article-template):